Quick Tip: To get the best affordable quotes from top-rated A+ insurance companies, please fill out the quote tool on the right.

 It’s not a secret that burial or final expense premium rates for tobacco and nicotine users are almost twice as expensive from what NON-tobacco or nicotine users pay for.

-Not to mention the possibilities of increase of cancer.
+Not to mention the possibility of an increase in cancer.

 We here at InsuranceForBurial.com with over 26 years of experience in the insurance industry have something special to share with you cigar smokers!